-- First-year core course: Disruptive technology is integrated in the curriculum.
-We highlight the impact of disruptive technology in business decision making
+- First-year core courses: Disruptive technology is integrated into the curriculum.
+We highlight the impact of disruptive technology in the rapidly changing business environment.

-- GBA 599 – Introduction to Disruptive Technologies: Concepts, Tools and Applications
+- GBA 599 – Intro to Data-driven Technologies

 - MGMT 500 - Business Policies, Operations and Organizations

 - MKTG 500 - Marketing Concepts

 Spring Terms 3 & 4 (2 classes each term)

 - ACCT 610 – Managerial Accounting and Control